drexperiments/FNF-DSGEngine/README.md

-# Friday Night Funkin' - Magnified Engine
+# Friday Night Funkin' - DSG Engine
 ![](https://img.shields.io/github/issues/Magniill/FNF-ErectEngine) ![](https://img.shields.io/github/forks/Magniill/FNF-ErectEngine) ![](https://img.shields.io/github/stars/Magniill/FNF-ErectEngine) ![](https://img.shields.io/github/license/Magniill/FNF-ErectEngine) ![GitHub all releases](https://img.shields.io/github/downloads/Magniill/FNF-ErectEngine/total) ![GitHub repo size](https://img.shields.io/github/repo-size/Magniill/FNF-ErectEngine) ![](https://img.shields.io/github/contributors/Magniill/FNF-ErectEngine) ![GitHub release (latest by date)](https://img.shields.io/github/downloads/Magniill/FNF-ErectEngine/latest/total)

 ## Note
 OS Engine is dead, so this will be an independent one.

-## VERY IMPORTANT NOTE IF YOU ARE MODDING WITH THIS ENGINE
-You **MUST** upload your mod's source code, or we will find the mod and talk about it, trust me, you don't want it to happen.
+"## VERY IMPORTANT NOTE IF YOU ARE MODDING WITH THIS ENGINE You **MUST** upload your mod's source code, or we will find the mod and talk about it, trust me, you don't want it to happen." idc

 ## Installation:
 You must have [the most up-to-date version of Haxe](https://haxe.org/download/), seriously, stop using 4.1.5, it misses some stuff.